-In Psychological Suspense fiction, the characters tend more toward the neurotic and mentally unbalanced side of the scale.
+In Psychological Suspense fiction, the characters tend more toward the sociopathic, neurotic, and mentally unbalanced side of the scale.
 They don’t always know what they want or why they do what they do.
 They’re lost inside their own minds, and reality is often uncertain.

-The characters of Suburban Noir fiction fall into the sociopathic and narcissistic slice of the population – more self-serving, less compassionate, driven beyond reason to get what they want.
+The characters of Suburban Noir fiction fall into the narcissistic slice of the population – more self-serving, entitled, and driven beyond reason to get what they want.